 What Is the Role of Nutrition in Muscle Building?

 We largely associate muscle building with the gym, heavy weights, and protein shakes.
 Little do we know that muscles are built not just in the gym, but in the kitchen as well.
-When it comes to building muscles, consuming the right kind of foods is as important as lifting weights.
+When it comes to nutrition for building muscles, consuming the right kind of foods is as important as lifting weights.
 If you don’t eat macronutrients (carbohydrates, fats, and proteins) in the required proportions, you might end up losing muscle tissue even if you are strength training properly.
 To grasp how muscles are built and strengthened, let us first understand what muscles are.

 What are muscles?